 The combination of the stone with the surrounding oak woodland (the oak being a sacred tree for the Celts) and a nearby 'sacred spring' all add credence to the idea of Druidic use.
-On older maps the spring is shown as the "Healing Well" just to the north-west of Stapleford Hill.
-This now lost natural spring was used by gypsies and miners alike as a place to wash and a local 'cure-ail'.
+On older maps the spring is shown as the 'Healing Well' just to the north-west of Stapleford Hill.
+This now lost natural spring was used by gypsies and miners alike as a place to wash and a local 'cure-oil'.

-There are sandy caves and hollows on Stapleford Hill and there is a story that one of the filled in caves was the opening of a tunnel that led all the way to Wollaton Hall.
+There are sandy caves and hollows on Staple ford Hill and there is a story that one of the filled in caves was the opening of a tunnel that led all the way to Wollaton Hall.

-One of the very varied myths that exists around the Hemlock Stone is that it was thrown there by a giant, but the location, nationality and reason for this, seemingly varies with every telling of the story!
+One of the very varied myths that exists around the Hemilock Stone is that it was thrown there by a glant, but the location, nationality and reason for this, seemingly varies with every telling of the story!

-A modern myth suggested by local people is that the stone is actually the remnants of a meteorite!
+A modern myth suggested by local people is that the stone is actually the remnants of a meteoritel of Stapleford Hill, never to move again.

-Another legend concerns a very pious monk in Lenton Priory who found he could not sleep one night and decided that the Devil must be near.
+Another legend concerns a very plous monk in Lenton Priory who found he could not sleep one night and decided that the Devil must be near.

 He began to pray as hard as he could and this fervent praying woke the Devil who was asleep on Stony Clouds near Sandiacre.
 (Another version suggests Castleton in the Peak District.)
 In his anger for being woken, the Devil flung a mass of rock, aiming at the Priory, hoping to smash it and the monk to pieces.
-But his aim fell short and the stone settled on the side of Stapleford Hill, never to move again.
+But his aim fell short and the stone settled on the side